Grants

 The European Society of Ophthalmology (SOE) is committed to fostering the professional growth of ophthalmologists, promoting cutting-edge research, and enhancing clinical practices across Europe.
 Through a variety of grants, SOE provides financial support and recognition, helping to build a dynamic and collaborative ophthalmology community.
 The ultimate purpose of the grant programme is to contribute to improved patient care and outcomes.

-Eligible countries for Educational and Teacher Grants: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, The Czech Republic, Estonia, Georgia, Hungary, Kosovo, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Ukraine
+Eligible countries for Educational and Teacher Grants: Albania, Austria, Armenia, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Italy, Ireland, Kosovo, Latvia, Lithuania, Macedonia, Malta, Moldova, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, Ukraine

 SOE Resident Educational Grants

-The SOE Board is pleased to offer a limited number of grants aimed at ophthalmologists-in-training from Eastern European countries.
-These grants are designed to facilitate visits to leading Ophthalmic Centers throughout Europe, providing a unique opportunity for:
+The SOE Board is pleased to offer a limited number of grants aimed at ophthalmologists-in-training from European countries listed above.
+These grants are designed to facilitate visits to leading Ophthalmic Centres throughout Europe, providing a unique opportunity for:

 Professional Development: Enhance the clinical skills and knowledge of ophthalmologists-in-training through direct observation in clinical work.